swendt57/randy-bick-refactor/README.md

 * A **Home** page that displays a few of Randy's images and  has a photo gallery attached to it.
 * An **About Randy** page that gives a brief highlight of Randy's accomplishments.
-* A **Fine Art** gallery that displays some of Randy's more recent Cincinnati, Ohio and- Covington, Kentucky skylines.
+* A **Fine Art** gallery that displays some of Randy's more recent Cincinnati, Ohio and Covington, Kentucky "city scapes."
 * A **Corporate Photography** page that shows examples of some of the corporate work Randy has done.
 * A **Portraits** page that highlight two different possible photographic packages, a single collage or an album.
 * A **Family Portraits** page that has galleries showing the albums for two different families.